-When you're thinking about learning to knit or are a new knitter, all of the available knitting stitches can be kind of overwhelming.
-Which ones are easy for beginners to learn?
-What patterns set the foundation for being able to knit more complex patterns later on?
+When you're thinking about learning to knit or are a new knitter, seeing all of the available knitting stitches can be kind of overwhelming.
+It's helpful to discover which ones are easy for beginners to learn, and what patterns set the foundation to able to knit more complex patterns later.

-Garter stitch, of course, is the first knitting stitch that new knitters should learn.
+Garter stitch is the first knitting stitch that new knitters should learn.
 Knitting every stitch of every row is the best way to get the knit stitch down before learning how to purl.
-Many new knitters start with a garter stitch scarf, but you could also knit a washcloth, hot pad, or anything else in this simple stitch to get your needles wet.Continue to 3 of 6 below.
+Many new knitters start with a garter stitch scarf, but you could also knit a washcloth, hot pad, or anything else in this simple stitch to get your needles working.Continue to 2 of 5 below.

 Once you've got knitting down, the next step is learning to purl.
 It's easiest to knit one row and purl the next, and when you alternate in that way the fabric you create is known as stockinette stitch.

 The only trouble with stockinette is that the edges tend to curl.
-Don't worry about it when you're just learning, but when you start knitting projects in stockinette, make sure you add an edging that doesn't curl (such as any of the other stitches mentioned in this article) if you don't like the rolled effect.Continue to 4 of 6 below.
+Don't worry about it when you're just learning, but when you start knitting projects in stockinette, make sure you add an edging that doesn't curl (such as any of the other stitches mentioned here) if you don't like the rolled effect.Continue to 3 of 5 below.

 If you're comfortable knitting whole rows of knit and purl, it's time to alternate knitting and purling in the same row.
 This is how you make many of the textured stitch patterns that are possible in knitting, but for now, we'll look at the most basic category of knit-purl stitch patterns, known as ribbing.